95trading/nodepay-auto/README.md

 - **Jump Trading**
 - **Elevate Ventures**

+# 🔄 NODEPAY 1.3 Update (No Extension Required)

+## ✅ Features:
+- Updated method for bypassing firewalls.
+- Improved proxy connection.

+## 1️⃣ Instructions for Retrieving Token Without Code Entry:
+1. Navigate to the Nodepay dashboard: [https://app.nodepay.ai/dashboard](https://app.nodepay.ai/dashboard)
+2. Press `F12` to open DevTools and go to the **Application** tab.
+3. In **Local Storage**, select the entry `np_webapp_token`.
+4. Copy the token and paste it into `token.txt`.

 # 🔄 NODEPAY 1.1 Update (No need to keep the extension running)

 ### ✅ New Features: